bwoo14/South_park_game/README.md

 http://143.198.226.171:5000/

-(The site is very unstable so it might not load on the first try lol)
+(The site is very unstable so it might not load on the first try lol)<br>

+**YOU WILL NEED TO MAKE AN ACCOUNT ON THE WEBSITE TO SUBMIT YOUR SCORES.
+IF YOU WANT TO SUBMIT SCORES ON THE LOCAL SERVER YOU WILL ALSO HAVE TO MAKE AN ACCOUNT THERE**

 **NOTE: all leaderboard buttons in the game take you to the DigitalOcean website, to see the local server, you will have to start `app.py` and go to http://localhost:5000**